 // reposition Edit1 to be on top of Edit2 begin zzSetControlZOrder ( Edit1 ,zzGetControlZOrder (Edit2) + 1 ); end;

 Reposition a control below another control

 // reposition Edit1 to be on top of Edit2 begin zzSetControlZOrder ( Edit1 ,zzGetControlZOrder (Edit2) - 1 ); end;

 FireMonkey dummy elements

-Some FireMonkey objects such as TForm and TPanel always include a child # 0 that is used to paint the background or border.
-Dont worry, I have coded around to ensure that these elements remain at the bottom of the list.
+Some FireMonkey objects such as TForm and TPanel always include a child element #0 that is used to paint the background or border.
+My code takes these into account and ensures that these elements remain at the bottom of the Z order.

-In VCL – some controls such as TLabel are always positioned at the back and their Z Order can not be changed.
+In VCL – some controls such as TLabel are always positioned at the rear and their Z Order can not be changed.